gitlabhq/gitlabhq/doc/user/gitlab_com/index.md

 This limit is reset by requests that authenticate successfully.
 For example, 29 failed authentication requests followed by 1 successful request, followed by 29 more failed authentication requests would not trigger a ban.

+JWT requests authenticated by gitlab-ci-token are excluded from this limit.

 No response headers are provided.